mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure DONE and EDIT buttons are not displayed to everyone | DONE and EDIT buttons are not displayed to everyone | PASS Ensure registration instructions are visible to the user on the Register page | Registration instructions are visible to the user on the Register page [Registration instructions](wireframes/reg_inst.png) | PASS
 Ensure when a job is deleted, a flash message is displayed to the user tellimg them so | When a job is deleted, a flash message is displayed to the user tellimg them so.
 [Flash message](wireframes/job_removed_flash.png) | PASS
+Ensure when the Admin creates a new category a flash message is displayed on screen tellimg them so | When the Admin creates a new category a flash message is displayed on screen tellimg them so.
+[New category added](wireframes/new_cat.png) | PASS

 ## Jinja, For Looping and Routing Testing